 The consumer shall permit only authorized agents of the Cooperative or other persons lawfully authorized to do so, to inspect, test or remove the meters.
 If the meters or metering equipment are damaged or destroyed through the neglect of the consumer, the cost of necessary repairs or replacements may be required of the consumer.
 The Cooperative reserves the right to make final decisions with respect to methods and equipment used in measurement of loads for billing purposes.
 Adjustments due to inaccurate meters shall be limited to the preceding twelve months.

-1. Meter Testing - All testing of metering equipment will be done by qualified personnel.
+Meter Testing - All testing of metering equipment will be done by qualified personnel.
 The Cooperative may, at its option, either conduct field tests on the consumer's premises, or remove metering equipment for shop testing.

+Routine Tests

-a.
-Routine Tests - The Cooperative will, through test procedures, endeavor to maintain its metering equipment within accurate limits.
-The Cooperative shall test its single phase meters a minimum of every seven (7) years.
+The Cooperative will, through test procedures, endeavor to maintain its metering equipment within accurate limits.
+The Cooperative shall test its single-phase meters a minimum of every seven (7) years.

-b.
-Test Requested by Consumers - Request to have individual meters tested will be referred to the Cooperative's Member Service Department.
+Test Requested by Consumers

+Request to have individual meters tested will be referred to the Cooperative's Member Service Department.
 The Member Service Department shall determine whether or not the meter should be tested for accuracy.
 No charges will be assessed for meters being tested the first time.
 The Cooperative reserves the right to refuse to test any meter upon request more frequently than once in six months.
 Consumers requesting meter test more than once in a given one (1) year period will be required to pay the electrician hourly labor rate for all such tests.

-c.
-Failure of the Turtle device or the meter to register – If an error is discovered in a meter reading and/or billing statement, the Cooperative will make every effort to correct the error with the consumer.
+Failure of the Turtle device or the meter to register

+If an error is discovered in a meter reading and/or billing statement, the Cooperative will make every effort to correct the error with the consumer.
 Balance owed will be billed or credits given on the next billing statement.
 The reading on the meter shall be considered the correct reading and not a reading recorded by the Turtle device.
 When the meter has stopped or has failed to record usage, the Cooperative will make a charge to the consumer for energy estimated to have been used based on prior history usage on the account limited to the previous twelve months.

 In order to establish a timeframe for adjustments and liability due to turtle/meter reporting failure, the following will apply: